 Western Union can provide you with an exchange rate that’s around the same or even higher than the blue rate (however keep in mind the pretty high fee that Western Union charges).

-How to send money to Argentina with Western Union?
+So, how to send money to Argentina with Western Union?

 It’s quite simple: you send the money from your home bank account to yourself and then pick up the cash at a local Western Union branch.

 It’s an efficient way to transfer money from your home country to Argentina without carrying large amounts of cash.
 Do remember that some transactions can take a few days to process, so plan ahead.
+The lines can also be pretty long some days, so schedule a few hours into your day’s itinerary, just in case.

 There are several Western Union branches in Buenos Aires – including one at Ezeiza International Airport (although the opening hours aren’t great if you’re arriving early in the morning or late at night).